fbpx

 Know Before You Go

 The Superior Hiking Trail is available to all, and should be treated with respect.
 Together we can preserve the Trail and the environment surrounding it.
-By being prepared and understanding the rules of the trail, you can help us accomplish this mission.
+By being prepared and understanding the rules of the Trail, you can help us accomplish this mission.

 Must-Have Trip Planning Resources

-Guide to the Superior Hiking Trail
+Superior Hiking Trail Guidebook

 Superior Hiking Trail Databook